 Why we chose it: Fun collectibles from a potter and designer we adore.

 Jonathan Adler’s designs are one part cheeky, one part chic, and his ornaments are no exception.
 He mixes simple shapes with fancy porcelain, and though we’re used to the combination of extravagant details like pure gold accents and glitter (case in point: the Apollo or reversible Le Wink set), the bulk are pretty minimalist, particularly the Menagerie animal assortment.
 If you’ve been collecting Adler pieces for a while, go ahead and add a few all-white figurines to your tree, no matter the color scheme.

 Best Monochromatic: Iittala

 Material: Glass | How it hangs: Ribbon | Breakability: Fragile

 What we like:

 - Designed by Finnish glass legend Oiva Toikka

-Why we chose it: It’s an elevated option in gradients of the season’s most popular color: red.
+Why we chose it: Elevated option in gradients of the season’s most popular colors: red and green.

-Perfect for a minimalist Christmas tree, this set comes from Iittala, a Finnish glassware company that dates back to 1881.
-The brand is best known for the Aalto vase, but this ornament quintet is a seasonal standout.
+Perfect for a minimalist Christmas tree, these sets comes from Iittala, a Finnish glassware company that dates back to 1881.
+The brand is best known for the Aalto vase, but this ornament quintet and staple apples are seasonal standouts.
 Each glass sphere is simple and streamlined, with a small curve at the top that’s tied to a ribbon.
-The baubles will reflect Christmas lights beautifully and are also available in a larger size.
+The baubles will reflect Christmas lights beautifully, and the balls are also available in a larger size.

 Best Old-Fashioned: John Derian